lambdaprojects/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+   - Answer
+     An RDBMS is a relational database management system.
+It is the database software itself that manages storage, querying, updating and all activities related to database operations.
+The implementation language for a RDBMS is usually C.
+     SQL is structured query language.
+This is a language which is used to query the RDBMS.
+To work with SQL you just need to learn the SQL and know the theoretical concepts of RDBMS.

 1. Why do tables need a `primary key`?

+   - Answer
+     A primary key in a RDBMS is a special column which has unique keys to identify all table records.
+A primary key must contain unique value for each row of data and cannot be null.
+The records in a table can be linked to another table's records using the primary key of table one as a foreign key in table 2.

 1. What is the name given to a table column that references the primary key on another table.

+   - Answer
+     Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+   - Answer
+     Third table

 ## Project Set Up